Essential Tips for Maintaining Grass Between Stepping Stones

 Keeping vegetation between pavers can be challenging, but with the right methods, homeowners can cultivate a vibrant and thriving landscape.
 Below are some common issues and their effective solutions:

-Ground Compaction: Compacted soil can significantly hinder plant growth by restricting root development and water intake.
+3. Ground Compaction: Compacted soil can significantly hinder plant growth by restricting root development and water intake.
 To combat this, aerate the soil annually to relieve compaction, and consider incorporating organic matter to enhance soil structure and fertility.
-This practice not only improves turf health but also aids in better water retention.
+This practice not only improves but also aids in better water retention.

 Conclusion